How AI Inventory Management Works

 AI does not just predict what will sell.
 It optimizes three interconnected decisions.

-We build these systems as custom AI solutions that integrate directly with your existing inventory and point-of-sale systems.
+We build these systems as custom AI solutions through our AI integration services, integrating directly with your existing inventory and point-of-sale systems.
 Your model trains on your sales data and reflects your specific product mix, supplier network, and business constraints.

 Key Features and Capabilities

 Demand forecasting.
 AI predicts sales volume at the SKU level across daily, weekly, and monthly horizons.
 Models account for seasonality, trends, promotions, and external factors that static forecasts miss.
-A well-trained model achieves forecast accuracy of 85 to 95% at the weekly level, compared to 50 to 70% accuracy with traditional methods.
+A well-trained model achieves forecast accuracy (measured as weighted MAPE, mean absolute percentage error) of 85 to 95% at the weekly level, compared to 50 to 70% accuracy with traditional methods.
+Common modeling approaches include Prophet, ARIMA with exogenous variables, gradient-boosted trees like LightGBM, and for high-volume operations, deep learning architectures like Temporal Fusion Transformers.

 The Forecasting Advantage